ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 protocol functionality based on the description of a verifiable oblivious pseudorandom function {{I-D.irtf-cfrg-voprf}}.

-This document DOES NOT cover the architectural framework required for running and maintaining the Privacy Pass protocol in the Internet setting.
+This document does not cover the architectural framework required for running and maintaining the Privacy Pass protocol in the Internet setting.
 In addition, it DOES NOT cover the choices that are necessary for ensuring that client privacy leaks do not occur.
 Both of these considerations are covered in a separate document
-{{draft-davidson-pp-architecture}}.
+{{!I-D.ietf-privacypass-architecture}}.
 In addition,
-{{draft-svaldez-pp-http-api}} provides an instantiation of this protocol intended for the HTTP setting.
+{{!I-D.ietf-privacypass-http-api}} provides an instantiation of this protocol intended for the HTTP setting.

 # Terminology